Baguio: Architecture

-Baguio's contemporary architecture is largely of American build, owing to the fact that Americans were the ones to establish a station here.
+Baguio's contemporary architecture is largely of American build, since Americans were the ones to establish a station here.
 A few examples include those built at Teacher's Camp and Camp John Hay, previous American installations in the city as well as the current Baguio City Hall.
 Some buildings are also influenced by Spanish building concepts, such as Porta Vaga Mall and La Azotea.
-One of the more modern buildings in the city is SM City Baguio, established back in 2003.
+One of the more modern buildings in the city is SM City Baguio, established in 2003.

 Moves by various groups with the goal to preserve these buildings have been made.
-Baguio City Hall, being a historic building, has faced opposition to renovation of its grounds, since that may be against laws on national cultural heritage sites.
-The renovations, however, continued as there has been no documentation that supports Baguio City Hall as a national heritage site.
-The construction of the park was finished in May 2019 as was said to define the city's new moniker as a creative center for crafts and folk arts.
+As a historic building, the Baguio City Hall has faced opposition to renovation of its grounds, since that may be against laws on national cultural heritage sites; the renovations, however, continued as there has been no documentation supporting the City Hall as a national heritage site.
+The construction of the City Hall park was finished in May 2019 as was said to define the city's new moniker as a creative center for crafts and folk arts.

 Demographics

 The original inhabitants of Baguio are the Ibaloi people (natively pronounced as "Ivadoi").
-When the Americans established the city in the early 1900s, early settlers in the city include members of other Igorot tribes (Igudut in Ibaloi), the lowlander Ilocanos (Iduko), Americans (Merikano), and mestizos.
-A significant number of Chinese and Japanese laborers were also hired to build Kennon Road, many of whom later settled in the city.
+When the Americans established the city in the early 1900s, early settlers in the city included members of other Igorot tribes (Igudut in Ibaloi), the lowlander Ilocanos (Iduko), Americans (Merikano), and mestizos.
+A significant number of Chinese (both Cantonese and Hokkien) and Japanese laborers were also hired to build Kennon Road, many of whom later settled in the city.

-The city's population as of May 2000 was placed at 250,000 persons.
+Baguio is an overpopulated city, having a population density of more than 6,000 people per square kilometer.
+Originally planned by Daniel Burnham to accommodate 25,000 to 30,000 people, the city's population has swelled to 366,358 persons as of May 2020.
 The city has a very young age structure as 65.5 percent of its total population is below thirty years old.
 Females comprise 51.3 percent of the population as against 48.7 percent for males.
-The household population comprises 98 percent of the total population or 245,000 persons.
-With an average of 4.6 members per household, a total of 53,261 household are gleaned.
+The household population comprises 98 percent of the total population, or 245,000 persons.
+With an average of 4.6 members per household, a total of 53,261 households are gleaned.
 During the peak of the annual tourist influx, particularly during the Lenten period, transients triple the population.